Oattha/oatthaa/README.md

 ### 🎓 About Me
 - 📚 Faculty of Liberal Arts & Science, Kasetsart University — Information Technology
-- 🎯 Passionate about coding, UI/UX design, and full-stack development
+- 🎯 Passionate about coding, backend development, and IoT, and full-stack development
 - 🚀 Always eager to learn new technologies and improve my skills

 ---